Hop (film): Plot

-On Easter Island, a young rabbit named E.B. is intended to succeed his father as the Easter Bunny.
+On Easter Island, a young rabbit named E.B. is destined to succeed his father as the Easter Bunny.
 Ignoring his father's orders, E.B. runs away to Hollywood to pursue his dream of becoming a music drummer.
 In Van Nuys, E.B. is hit by Fred O'Hare, an out-of-work, job-hopping slacker who was driving to his sister Sam's boss's house to house-sit after his parents forced him to move out.
-Feigning injury, E.B. persuades Fred to take him in as he recovers, but when E.B. causes trouble, Fred attempts to release him in the wilderness.
-However, E.B. persuades Fred to let him stay, claiming to be the Easter Bunny, whom Fred had witnessed delivering eggs as a child, becoming infatuated with Easter ever since.
+Feigning injury, E.B. persuades Fred to take him in whilst E.B. recovers.
+But when E.B. causes trouble, Fred attempts to release him in the wilderness.
+However, E.B. persuades Fred to let him stay by claiming to be the Easter Bunny, who Fred witnessed delivering eggs as a child; since then, Fred has been infatuated with Easter.

-Meanwhile, E.B.'s father sends his royal guards, the Pink Berets, to search for him and bring him back.
+Meanwhile, Mr. Bunny sends his royal guards, the Pink Berets, to search for him and bring him back.
 In Hollywood, E.B. sees the Berets closing in on him and hides inside a business where Fred is having a job interview.
-E.B. enjoys a successful recording session with The Blind Boys of Alabama as their substitute drummer, but ruins Fred's job interview.
-In the process, E.B. gets a tip about a possible audition for David Hasselhoff, and after performing for him, he invites him to perform on his show.
+E.B. enjoys a successful recording session as the substitute drummer for The Blind Boys of Alabama, but ruins Fred's job interview.
+In the process, E.B. gets a tip about a possible audition for David Hasselhoff.
+After E.B. performs for him, Hasselhoff invites him to perform on his show.

 Afterwards, Fred attends his adoptive younger sister Alex's school Easter pageant with E.B. hiding in a satchel.
-E.B., believing that the Pink Berets have found him due to the three bunny suit shadows on a wall and disgusted by Alex's awful rendition of "Peter Cottontail", dashes out and disrupts the show.
-Fred fakes being a ventriloquist with E.B. as his dummy, and the two upstage the show singing, "I Want Candy".
-Both Fred's father Henry and Alex are angry and upset about the upstaging, but Fred is inspired to be the Easter Bunny himself.
+E.B. spots three bunny suit shadows on a wall and assumes the Pink Berets have found him.
+Disgusted by Alex's awful rendition of "Peter Cottontail", he dashes out and disrupts the show.
+Fred fakes being a ventriloquist with E.B. as his dummy, and the two upstage the show singing, "I Want Candy."
+Both Fred's father, Henry, and Alex are angry and upset about the upstaging, but Fred is inspired to be the Easter Bunny himself.
 Although skeptical, E.B. agrees to train him and finds that Fred has some genuine talent for it.